yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

     }
 }

-// Assume that we need a fishing pool which every Fish instance must swim.
+// Let's say that we need a fishing pool which every Fish instance should swim.
 // However as you can see some instances will not be able to swim because they are dead.
 List<Fish> pool = new ArrayList<>();
 pool.add(new Fish());